bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

    bool can_attack() const { return true; }
 };
 ```

-Note that even though these objects do not derive from a base, they do all implement the method `can_attack`.
+Note that even though these classes are not derived from a common base, they do all implement the method `can_attack`.
 This looser-coupling can sometimes be bad - as you can imagine, when the code gets complicated, it might be difficult to figure out what needs to be implemented, or to tease out the hidden dependencies.

 To make these things all fit into a standard container, we then need to do a bit of type erasure magic, aka a `Object` wrapper.